patonlab/Sterimol/README.md

 ![sterimol](sterimol.jpg)

-A commandline Python program for the calculation of multi-dimensional [Sterimol](http://www.ccl.net/cca/software/SOURCES/FORTRAN/STERIMOL/) parameters: L, B1 and B5 for half-sandwich complexes and organic molecules.
+A command line Python program for the calculation of multi-dimensional [Sterimol](http://www.ccl.net/cca/software/SOURCES/FORTRAN/STERIMOL/) parameters: L, B1 and B5 for half-sandwich complexes and organic molecules.
 If used on half-sandwich complexes, it also generates [Tolman cone angles](https://en.wikipedia.org/wiki/Ligand_cone_angle) and metal to ring-centroid (unweighted) distances.
 The results have been validated against the original Fortran77 code compiled with gfortran on OSX v10.11.3 27/03/2016.
-Developed by Dr Kelvin Jackson (University of Oxford) and [Robert Paton](http://wwww.patonlab.com) at Colorado State University.
+Code developed in the [Paton group](http://wwww.patonlab.com) at Colorado State University.

 This code is no longer actively supported.
 We recommend using [wSterimol](https://github.com/bobbypaton/wSterimol/) which provides expanded functionality for flexible substituents and a graphical interface through [PyMol](https://pymol.org/2).

 *Conformational Effects on Physical-Organic Descriptors – the Case of Sterimol Steric Parameters* Brethomé, A. V.; Fletcher, S. P.; Paton, R. S. *ACS Catalysis* **2019**, *9*, 2313-2323 [**DOI:** 10.1021/acscatal.8b04043](http://dx.doi.org/10.1021/acscatal.8b04043)

 #### Installation
 Sterimol runs as a Python module.
 There are two ways to make this work below.
 In both cases, you won't need to copy the scripts to your working directory.
 1. The easy way: `pip install sterimol`
 2. Download the package from [https://github.com/bobbypaton/Sterimol](https://github.com/bobbypaton/Sterimol).
 Set the environment variable PYTHONPATH to point to the location of the 'Sterimol' folder.
 For example in OSX, this is done by adding the following (example) line to .bash_profile: `export PYTHONPATH=$PYTHONPATH:/Users/username/Documents/Sterimol`
 3. Now run the script with Gaussian input or output files as `python -m sterimol file(s)`

 N.B.
 If you do want to run the scripts directly (i.e. not as a module) you may need to delete a single period on line 24 of sterimol.py (i.e. `from sterimoltools import * `)